 2 teaspoons salt

-- Brown the ground beef in about a tablespoon of coconut oil.
+- Brown the meat (if necessary) in about a tablespoon or two of coconut oil.
 Drain, and split between two 3-qt crock pots.

-- Chop the turkey sausage and the steak and split between the crocks.
+- Chop the any other meats and split between the crocks.

-- Pour the diced tomato and squash over the meats.
+- Pour the diced tomato (including liquid) and squash over the meats.

 - Add a can of tomato paste to each.